Engineering Learning Fellows Program

 Overview

 Are you a faculty member looking to enhance your teaching practice and contribute to a culture of transformative teaching and learning at Mines?
-The Trefny Engineering Learning Fellows (ELF) Program is a yearlong, application-based program designed to support you in developing effective and innovative pedagogical practices.
+The Trefny Engineering Learning Fellows Program (EL Fellows / ELF Program) is a yearlong, application-based program designed to support you in developing effective and innovative pedagogical practices.
 Throughout the program, EL Fellows work their way through the Engineering Learning framework together with their colleagues and mentors (Engineering Learning Mentorship (ELM) Fellows) to develop a teaching portfolio that demonstrates excellence, reflection, and growth in teaching.
-This portfolio includes a refined learner-centered course design, a targeted teaching innovation, a collection of student feedback showcasing teaching excellence, an Early Course Feedback report from Trefny staff, and reflections which speak to teaching and learning growth throughout the program.
-The ELF program offers a variety of learning pathways, including two retreats, mentor group meetings, workshops on emerging topics in teaching and learning, asynchronous experiences, interactions with student consultants, and ongoing support from Trefny staff.
-Upon successful completion of the program, EL Fellows will receive a “Learning Engineer” Certificate that they can include in future promotion and professional portfolios.
+This portfolio includes refined course materials, a targeted teaching innovation, a collection of student feedback showcasing teaching excellence, an Early Course Feedback report from Trefny staff, and reflections which speak to your unique pedagogical values and strengths.
+The ELF program offers a variety of learning pathways, including two retreats, mentor group meetings, observations from peers and student consultants, observations from peers and student consultants, asynchronous experiences, and ongoing support from Trefny staff.
+Upon successful completion of the program, you will also receive a certificate that you can include in future promotion and professional portfolios!

 Eligibility

 All full-time faculty are welcome to apply for the ELF Program.
 We typically recommend this program for faculty looking to develop their teaching practice, design a new course, or set a path toward meeting Mines’ promotion and tenure expectations.
 If you are looking to further your leadership and mentorship at Mines, we recommend exploring the Engineering Learning Mentorship (ELM) Fellowship to determine which opportunity feels right for you.
-Because EL Fellows are encouraged to implement a new teaching intervention in their course, we ask that prospective applicants plan to teach at least one course during the Spring term of their fellowship year
+Because EL Fellows are encouraged to implement a new teaching intervention in their course, we ask that prospective applicants plan to teach at least one course during the Spring term of their fellowship year.

 Compensation